 My resume (CV) is available here.
 Please read this first if you think I'm taking too long to respond to your email.Spammers: I would love to see you put the addresses on this page at the top of the list for your next spam run.
 Worth reading if you think you have been spammed from here, too.

-System administrators: On the Name And Shame Robot page, you will find log extracts generated by the activities of machines that tried to send mail to our spamtrap addresses during the 24 hours up to the time the log dumper script started.
+System administrators and researchers: On the Name And Shame Robot page, you will find log extracts generated by the activities of machines that tried to send mail to our spamtrap addresses during the 24 hours up to the time the log dumper script started.

 Follow me on twitter: